eltim12/backend-repo/README.md

     -User C has 28 rentals → comes last automatically

   `No Complex Math Needed:`
-    -Firestore handles the sorting automatically once you specify the order.
+    - Firestore handles the sorting automatically once you specify the order.
 Think of it like sorting words alphabetically, but with numbers and dates instead of letters.
-- **Description:** Fetches a list of potential users from Firestore.
-No headers or body are needed.
 - **Query Parameters (optional):**
   - `lastDocId` (string): The last document ID from the previous query (for pagination).
   - `pageSize` (number): The number of users to fetch per request.